stlab/better-code/better-code/src/chapter-3-errors.md

 ### How to Choose?

+If you can solve your problem by strengthening your function signature, that's the best choice.
+It makes the function more self-documenting and leaves nothing to check (or handle) at runtime.

-Clearly weakening a postcondition seldom pays off and should be used rarely.
-Whenever it is appropriate, you should prefer to add a precondition, because:
+Failing that, whenever appropriate, you should prefer to add a precondition, because:

 - It makes it easy to identify incorrect code.
 A failure to satisfy